dieghernan/dieghernan.github.io/collections/_projects/celestial.md

 [![DOI](https://img.shields.io/badge/DOI-10.5281/zenodo.7561601-blue)](https://doi.org/10.5281/zenodo.7561601)

-This project provides several datasets in GeoJSON and GeoPackage format of celestial objects as of J2000 epoch.
+This project provides several datasets of celestial objects as of the J2000 epoch in GeoJSON and GeoPackage formats.

-The original files were provided on the
+The original files were provided by the
 [d3-celestial plugin](https://github.com/ofrohn/d3-celestial/)
 ([Frohn 2015](#ref-frohn2015)) under
 [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause).
-The datasets produced by this project consist of the same data provided by [d3-celestial plugin](https://github.com/ofrohn/d3-celestial/) processed with the **R** package **sf** ([Pebesma 2018](#ref-pebesma2018)) to ensure its
+The datasets produced by this project consist of the same data provided by the [d3-celestial plugin](https://github.com/ofrohn/d3-celestial/) processed with the **R** package **sf** ([Pebesma 2018](#ref-pebesma2018)) to ensure its
 validity: